NBISweden/sda-cli/README.md

 ## Download

 The SDA/BP archive enables for downloading files and datasets in a secure manner.
-That can be achieved using the `sda-cli` tool and the process consists of the following two steps
+That can be achieved using the `sda-cli` tool and and it can be done in two ways:
+- by downloading from a S3 bucket
+- by using the download API

+### Download from S3 bucket
+This process consists of the following two steps: create keys and download file and is explained in the following sections.

-### Create keys
+#### Create keys

 In order to make sure that the files are downloaded from the archive in a secure manner, the user is supposed to create the key pair that the files will be encrypted with.
 The key pair can be created using the following command:
 ```bash